sh-miyoshi/jsonparser/README.md

 ## Usage

 1. copy jsonparser.cpp and jsonparser.h to your project
-2. user in your project like this
+2. use in your project like this

 ```c++
 #include "jsonparser.h"